soft9000/Able/Able1/public/readme.txt

-Mostly for WIN32, but also has some significant work on Linux.
+Mostly for C++98 on Windows, but also has some significant core-updates for POSIX.

-I also have my sights set on porting a lot of software to Mac OSX, so expect to see some very real traction on that platform soon.

-Note that this zip contains the core fastjob library only.
+Note that this zip contains the core support library only.
 The examples and demonstration tools described in the introduction are maintained spereately.

-Projects in this directory have been built using various compilers and tool sets.
+./Projects were built using various compilers and tool sets of the day.
 The list includes:

    Microsoft Visual Studio.NET
    Microsoft Visual C++ 6